thesteganos/provida/docs/rules.md

 {
   "rules": [
     {
-      "id": "rule1",
+      "id": "user_inactivity_reminder",
-      "description": "If the user has not interacted with the application in the last 24 hours, send a reminder email.", "condition": "user.lastInteraction < now - 24 hours", "action": "sendReminderEmail(user.email)"
+      "description": "Send a reminder email if the user has not interacted with the application in the last 24 hours.", "condition": {
+        "type": "comparison",
+        "operator": "less_than",
+        "operand1": "user.lastInteraction",
+        "operand2": {
+          "type": "datetime_offset",
+          "unit": "hours",
+          "value": 24
         }
+      },
+      "actions": [
+        {
+          "type": "send_email",
+          "params": {
+            "to": "user.email",
+            "subject": "Lembrete: Sua atenção é necessária no Pró-Vida", "body": "Olá, notamos que você não interage com o Pró-Vida há algum tempo.
+Gostaríamos de lembrá-lo de nossas funcionalidades."
+          }
+        }
       ]
     }
+  ]
+}
 ```

-The `condition` strings are parsed by the decision maker and should be
-kept simple (comparisons or boolean flags).
-Actions are interpreted by
-`autonomous_decision_maker.py` to trigger custom logic.
+The `condition` object defines how the rule is evaluated.
+Supported types include:
+- `comparison`: Compares two operands using a specified operator (e.g., `less_than`). `operand1` can be a path to a context value, and `operand2` can be a static value or a `datetime_offset` relative to `now`.
+- `boolean_flag`: Evaluates a boolean flag from the context.

+Each `action` object defines a specific operation to be performed.
+Supported types include:
+- `send_email`: Sends an email with specified `to`, `subject`, and `body`.
+- `log_error`: Logs an error message.
+- `notify_support`: Notifies the support team with error details.

+Parameters within actions (e.g., `user.email` in `send_email`) are resolved dynamically from the context dictionary.